-- (1) Director fees are paid quarterly in arrears. - The non-employee directors elected to our Board of Directors at the 2021 Annual Meeting each received a restricted stock award on June 8, 2021, which vests in full upon the 2022 Annual Meeting.
-The grant date fair market value for each share of restricted stock granted on June 8, 2021 to directors is based on the closing market price of our stock on June 8, 2021, which was \$20.33.
-Additional details on accounting for stock-based compensation can be found in Note 2, "Significant Accounting Policies," and Note 15, "Stock-Based Compensation Plans and Arrangements," of Sallie Mae's Consolidated Financial Statements contained in the Company's 2021 Form 10-K. Each director received a total of 4.918 shares of restricted Common Stock as a result of the aforementioned awards that will vest upon the Company's 2022 Annual Meeting if the director is still incumbent at that time.
-After the Company's 2021 Annual Meeting, non-employee directors were given the option to receive shares of Common Stock in lieu of cash pertaining to the Board of Directors cash retainer.
-Messrs.
-Lavelle, Manvitz, Matheson, Puleo, and Strong each elected this option.
-In addition, Mr. Shiebler elected this option until his retirement from the Board of Directors on November 13, 2021.
-Such grants of Common Stock in lieu of cash were awarded on September 23, 2021 and December 23, 2021 based on the respective closing market price of the Company's Common Stock on those particular days, \$17.88 and \$19.11. - Stock Awards outstanding as of December 31, 2021 for each director consisted of Restricted Stock Awards (including DEUs), as follows: Paul G. Child 4,955; Mary Carter Warren Franke - 4,955; Earl A. Goode - 0; Marianne M. Keler - 4,955; Mark L. Lavelle - 4,955; Ted Manvitz - 4,955; Jim Matheson - 4,955; Frank C. Puleo - 4,955; Samuel T. Ramsey - 0; Vivian C. Schneck-Last - 4,955; William N. Shiebler - 0; Robert S. Strong - 4,955; Kirsten O. Wolberg - 4,955. - (4) We did not grant any stock options to the non-employee directors during 2021.
-The non-employee directors' vested and outstanding stock options are reported in the Ownership of Common Stock by Directors and Executive Officers section in this proxy statement. - Includes annual premiums paid by us to provide a life insurance benefit of \$50,000. - In connection with Mr. Goode's retirement from the Board of Directors on June 8, 2021, The Sallie Mae Fund, an affiliate of the Company, made a charitable donation in the amount of \$50,000 on his behalf.
+(1) Director fees are paid quarterly in arrears.

+(2) The non-employee directors elected to our Board of Directors at the 2022 Annual Meeting each received a restricted stock award on June 21, 2022, which vests in full upon the 2023 Annual Meeting.
+The grant date fair market value for each share of restricted stock granted on June 21, 2022 to directors is based on the closing market price of our stock on June 21, 2022, which was \$15.68.
+Additional details on accounting for stock-based compensation can be found in Note 2, "Significant Accounting Policies," and Note 16, "Stock-Based Compensation Plans and Arrangements," of Sallie Mae's Consolidated Financial Statements contained in the Company's 2022 Form 10-K. Each director elected at the 2022 Annual Meeting received a total of 7,971 shares of restricted Common Stock as a result of the aforementioned awards that will vest upon the Company's 2023 Annual Meeting if the director is still incumbent at that time.
+After the Company's 2021 Annual Meeting, non-employee directors were given the option to receive shares of Common Stock in lieu of cash paid quarterly, pertaining to the Board of Directors' annual cash retainer.
+Mr. Lavelle, Mr. Manvitz, Mr. Matheson, Mr. Puleo, and Mr. Strong each elected this option.
+For 2022, Mr. Puleo only received the equity option in March 2022 due to his retirement from the Board of Directors on June 21, 2022.
+Such grants of Common Stock in lieu of cash were awarded on March 24, 2022 and June 23, 2022 based on the closing market price of the Company's Common Stock on those particular days, \$18.17 and \$15.67, respectively.
+After the Company's 2022 Annual Meeting, non-employee directors were given the option to receive shares of Common Stock in lieu of cash pertaining to the Board of Directors' annual cash retainer and, as applicable, any retainer received for service as Board Chair, committee chair, or member of any committee of the Board of Directors.
+Mr. Lavelle and Mr. Manvitz each elected this option.
+Such grants of Common Stock in lieu of cash were awarded on September 21, 2022 and December 21, 2022 based on the closing market price of the Company's Common Stock on those particular days, \$15.10 and \$16.63, respectively.

+- (3) Stock Awards outstanding as of December 31, 2022 for each director consisted of restricted stock awards (including DEUs), as follows: R. Scott Blackley 0; Paul G. Child 8,081; Mary Carter Warren Franke 8,081; Marianne M. Keler 8,081; Mark L. Lavelle 8,081; Ted Manvitz 8,081; Jim Matheson 8,081; Frank C. Puleo 0; Samuel T. Ramsey -8,081; Vivian C. Schneck-Last 8,081; Robert S. Strong 8,081; Kirsten O. Wolberg 8,081. - (4) We did not grant any stock options to the non-employee directors during 2022.
+The non-employee directors' vested and outstanding stock options are reported in the Ownership of Common Stock by Directors and Executive Officers section in this proxy statement. - (5) Includes annual premiums paid by us to provide a life insurance benefit of \$50,000. - (6) In connection with Mr. Puleo's retirement from the Board of Directors on June 21, 2022, The Sallie Mae Fund, an affiliate of the Company, made a charitable donation in the amount of \$50,000 on his behalf.